-- All pieces of silver plated jewelry will eventually –some faster than others– tarnish and their plating will gradually fade.
+- Plated jewelry will eventually tarnish and its plating will gradually fade.
 Be aware that tarnish may occur as a result of oxidization, caused by the interaction of gold, rose gold and black rhodium plated jewelry with certain elements such as oxygen or sulfur as well as with certain acids.
-Make sure you remove all plated jewelry before showering, applying lotion, make-up, hairspray, hand creams and perfume.
+Make sure you remove all pieces of plated jewelry before showering, applying lotion, make-up, hairspray, hand creams and perfume.

-- The best way to protect your jewelry from tarnishing and prolong their shine is to store them safely into cloth pouches and boxes with an anti-tarnish strip like KAKURU packaging.
-Try to keep the pieces apart so they don’t rub together.
+- The best way to protect your jewelry from tarnishing and prolong its shine, is to store it safely into cloth pouches and boxes with an anti-tarnish strip like KAKURU packaging.
+Try to keep each piece apart so they don’t rub together.

 - Bag the pendant into the pouch and leave the clasp hanging out to avoid tangling.

 - Wearing jewelry daily may bring them into contact with air, perfume, body lotion and, of course, body sweat.
-An easy way to clean them at home and restore their shine is to leave them in a glass bowl with warm water and gentle liquid soap –preferably no fragranced or antibacterial soap– for a few seconds, wash them off and gently wipe them dry with a clean cloth.
+An easy way to clean it at home and restore its shine is to leave it in a glass bowl with warm water and gentle liquid soap –preferably no fragranced or antibacterial soap– for a few seconds, wash it off and gently wipe it dry with a clean cloth.
 Do not use silver polish because it will cause the plating to wear off.

 - Never go swimming wearing jewelry, as chlorine in swimming pools and salt water can cause damage to all metals.